 In 2008, Bertani et al published an article that included a summary of the distribution of Pamphobeteus nigricolor with the following statement, “Pamphobeteus nigricolor, formerly described from Colombia, Ecuador and Bolivia, is recorded from Brazil and its distribution in Ecuador and Bolivia is questioned.”

 The country of origin of P. sp. “nigricolor,” the species listed on this page, is Ecuador.
 Hobbyists praise P. sp. “nigricolor” no matter the name used.
 It is easy to understand why.

 Care requirements are as for Pamphobeteus in general.
 The spiderling/juvenile females offered here were molt-sexed and raised from spiderlings imported last year.
 Males available upon request.

-The first photo above shows one of the larger specimens for sale.
+The first photo above shows one of the specimens for sale.
 The second photo shows a recently molted, 2-year-old female.